mietek/halcyon-website/pages/reference/index.md

 > ---------------------|---
 > Default value:       | _none_
-> Type:                | optional whitespace-separated sources
+> Type:                | strings or file, optional
-> Command-line option: | `--sandbox-sources=`…
+> Command-line option: | `--sandbox-sources=…`
 > Magic file:          | `.halcyon-magic/sandbox-sources`

 Additional Cabal packages to include in the [sandbox layer](/guide/#sandbox-layer), as build-time dependencies.

-The packages are made available for installation by running `cabal sandbox add-source`, and may be specified as:
+The packages are made available for installation by running `cabal sandbox add-source`, must be separated by whitespace, and may be specified as:

 - directory paths
 - _git_ URLs